-The good news is, you can recycle the oil you use to fry your turkey — there are just a couple of simple rules of thumb to follow to keep the oil usable.
+The good news is you can recycle the oil you use to fry your turkey, so you can get at least a little something back on your oil investment — there are just a couple of simple rules of thumb to follow so it's safe to use.

 First of all, it's important to buy your oil with reuse in mind.
 According to The National Turkey Federation, only oils that have high smoke points should be used — they suggest peanut, refined canola, corn oil, rice oil and sunflower oil.
 An oil's smoke point is the temperature at which it begins to break down and create irritating smoke, according to Livestrong.com.
 Exceeding an oil's smoke point can cause the oil to be harmful if consumed.